 Design to spark interaction

 Social isolation is one of the great challenges our society is facing right now.
 Coliving could be a great answer to respond to this problem.
 And even design, good design, could be a good way to start conversations.
 My good friend Jacob Shapiro, the NYC accounts manager of Outpost Club, told me about a podcast he listened to about design in Coliving spaces.
 Like having transparent doors on your cabinets so people can start talking about other peoples food choices but also more basic stuff like having enough chairs around the table to eat all at once.
 Even though that doesn’t happen a lot.

 Comfort lies pretty close to good design and having a way to rate coliving locations on their quality.
-The comfort of your coliving spaces will be crucial to succeed.
-The industry really needs to setup their brand strong.
+The comfort of your coliving spaces will be crucial to success.
+The industry really needs to set up their brand strong.
 It’s not a dorm, it’s not a hostel, it’s a coliving space.
 And comfort, combined with my next point flexibility, are key features to differentiate from previously mentioned housing alternatives.
 Building that brand will be the industries biggest challenge I think.
-With my experience of starting and running a Tiny House company in Europe, I know hw hard it is to tell people there are alternatives to the classical buy and rent market.
+With my experience of starting and running a Tiny House company in Europe, I know how hard it is to tell people there are alternatives to the classical buy and rental market.
 In my experience, people can get very frustrated finding out about these alternatives and I think the Tiny House and the Coliving industry have this problem in common.

 Flexibility can also be split up in 2 parts: